Tuesday, 23 April 2024

 Three Viceroys- Curzon, Reading, Irwin- were proper politicians.
 Others, like Willingdon or Linlithgow had social but not political prestige back home.
 Interestingly, the 'political' Viceroys were politically disastrous.
 Curzon partitioned Bengal before having to resign because he picked a fight with Kitchener.
 Rufus Isaacs was the most hated Viceroy (by the Brits in India) though he ran circles around Gandhi.
 Irwin, too, was felt to be soft on Gandhi.
 Moreover, he backed the Simon Commission, anger at which once more united Muslim and Hindu.
 However, the 'Holy Fox' and his family were personally popular.
 Once Labor fell- or Ramsay changed sides- Willingdon crushed Congress with insulting ease.
 Linlithgow too crushed resistance while mobilizing India's resources for the war.
 The Army, however, had never wanted to run India and Wavell, as Viceroy, said so.
 A naval man, Mountbatten, finally cut the cord though he became a great friend of Nehru.

 Roberts thinks that Irwin (known as Halifax in UK history) was influenced by his experience in India, facing Gandhi, and this led him to become an 'appeaser'.
-This is a profoundly silly war.
+This is a profoundly silly view.
 Reading had only negotiated with Gandhi so as to break up his alliances and finally destroy his credibility once and for all.
-Irwin's stupidity (it was he on insisted on Simon Commission) revived Gandhi's career who then found the Salt tax issue.
+Irwin's stupidity (it was he who insisted on the all British Simon Commission) revived Gandhi's career who then found the Salt tax issue.
 True, while Benn was Secretary of State, the Indians were bound to create problems.
 But it was by no means inevitable that Congress would be foolish enough to let Gandhi fuck everything up once again.
 Anyway, Willingdon- who knew India best- pursued the same policy Indira Gandhi did in the mid-Seventies- viz. beat and lock up the blathershites.
 Unlike Indira, Willingdon didn't need to worry about being assassinated by some crony of her son.

 The father of the 'holy Fox' had wanted to bring Catholicism and Anglicanism together.
 The son hoped to promote peace on the continent.
 Perhaps the Germans and the Poles and the Hungarians- after dividing up Czechoslavakia between them, could come to an agreement regarding eating up the Soviet Union.
 Sadly, Stalin was quicker off the mark in getting a deal with Hitler to gobble up Poland.
 What took Halifax & Co by surprise was France's sudden and complete collapse.
 Britain stood alone.

 Why did this not create an opportunity for Gandhi and Congress?
 The answer is obvious.
 Gandhi was a fucking cretin.
 After War was declared he wrote an article saying that the Brits must hand over the Army to Congress before fucking off.
 This was because Congress is a Hindu party.
 Hindus are addicted to Ahimsa.
 Thus, without British protection, Hindu Congress would suffer under the heel of the Muslims and the Punjabis.
 The problem with saying 'we are shit at fighting' is that though this may be reassuring to an occupying power, it also means that your support in a miliary conflict is not worth having.
 Beating and imprisonment will keep you quiet.
-Your people can be recruited to do menial labor for an Army in which more 'martial' races do the fighting.
+Your people can be recruited to do menial labour for an Army in which more 'martial' races do the fighting.
 You are welcome to go on hunger strike or to refuse to take a shit or to kiss your Mummy or whatever.
 Nobody gives a fuck.

 No comments: